benedekh/bigdata-projects/README.md

 # bigdata-projects
 Student projects in Big Data field, during my studies at Budapest University of Technology and Economics (BME).
-All the projects were homework assignments, and they were implemented by me.
+All the projects were homework assignments which were implemented by me.

 Comments and suggestions are warmly welcome.